 In almost all IPOs, the prospectus will disclose either that substantially all the pre-IPO shares have been locked up or will specify the percentage of the pre-IPO shares that have been locked up.
 An IPO lock-up also will apply to shares acquired through a directed share program.
-For more information on directed share programs, see Directed Share Programs.

 In follow-on offerings, which often are undertaken in an abbreviated time period, lock-up agreements usually only will be obtained from the issuer, the directors, and the officers.
 Other significant stockholders will not be advised about the potential offering since the fact that the issuer is contemplating a potential offering may itself constitute material nonpublic information.
-Existing stockholders generally would not want to receive material nonpublic information would restrict their ability to trade in the issuer's securities.
-For additional discussion on what information may be material, see Materiality Determination Guidelines, Materiality: Relevant Laws and Guidance, and Determining Materiality for Disclosure Checklist.
+Existing stockholders generally would not want to receive material nonpublic information since the receipt of that information would restrict their ability to trade in the issuer's securities.